erikw/jekyll-google_search_console_verification_file/README.md

 1. Configure bundler to use a local path for this gem in this project:
    - `$ bundle config --local local.jekyll-google_search_console_verification_file ~/src/jekyll-google_search_console_verification_file`
 1. Update the project: `$ bundle install`
-1. Now the project will build with the local clone of this plugin when issuing e.g. `bundle exec jekyll build`
+1. Now the project will build with the local clone of this plugin when issuing e.g., `bundle exec jekyll build`
 1. When you're done:
   - Remove the local override with: `$ bundle config --delete local.jekyll-google_search_console_verification_file`
-  - Optionally restore the original gem include in `Gemfile` or keep building from a branch in the github repo.
+  - Optionally restore the original gem included in `Gemfile` or keep building from a branch in the GitHub repo.

 ## Releasing
-Instructions for releasing on rubygems.org below.
+Instructions for releasing on rubygems.org are below.
 Optionally make a GitHub [release](https://github.com/erikw/jekyll-google_search_console_verification_file/releases) after this for the pushed git tag.

 ## [manual] Using bundler/gem_tasks rake tasks
 Following instructions from [bundler.io](https://bundler.io/guides/creating_gem.html#releasing-the-gem):